Dragon Quest XI: Plot

 Separated from the others, the Luminary returns to Cobblestone, turned into a fortified refuge for Heliodor citizens led by Carnelian and Hendrik, who apologize to the Luminary for all the troubles they caused him.
 Hendrik joins forces with the Luminary, and together they reclaim Heliodor from Mordegon's forces.
-At one point, a dark spirit summons a mysterious orb called Erdwin's Lantern, however Mordegon destroys it so no one stands in his way.
-After reuniting with the rest of the party, except for Veronica, who perished saving the others during the fall of Yggdrasil, the Luminary obtains the means to forge a new Sword of Light, which they use to defeat Jasper and Mordegon, restoring Yggdrasil and the world.
+At one point, a dark spirit summons a mysterious orb called Erdwin's Lantern.
+However, Mordegon destroys it so no one stands in his way.
+After reuniting with the rest of the party, except for Veronica, who perished saving the others during the fall of Yggdrasil, and reclaiming the Luminary's power, the Luminary obtains the means to forge a new Sword of Light, which they use to defeat Jasper and Mordegon, restoring Yggdrasil and the world.

-Afterwards, the party discovers the means to bring Veronica (and other people who perished) back within the Tower of Lost Time.
+Afterwards, the party discovers the means to bring Veronica, and other people who perished, back within the Tower of Lost Time.
 There, they meet the Timekeeper, who gives the Luminary the power to go back in time and defeat Mordegon before he can steal the Sword of Light and Yggdrasil's heart, thus saving Veronica from sacrificing herself and preventing Mordegon's dark age.
-However, due to Mordegon's absence, Erdwin's Lantern wasn't destroyed, thus the dark spirit is able to merge with it and awaken as the game's other main antagonist: The Dark One, Calasmos.
+However, due to Mordegon's absence, Erdwin's Lantern was not destroyed, thus the dark spirit is able to merge with it and awaken the Dark One, Calasmos.
 The party learns that a prior Luminary named Erdwin was betrayed and killed by his mage companion Morcant, who absorbed Calasmos' powers and transformed into Mordegon.
 Since he could not be destroyed forever without the power of the Luminary, Serenica, Erdwin's former sage companion and lover, then sealed the weakened Calasmos within Erdwin's Lantern and attempted to return to the past at the Tower of Lost Time, but was turned into the Timekeeper instead.

 The party then confronts and destroys Calasmos, before the Luminary entrusts his mark to Serenica, who reverts to her original form and uses it to return to the past and reunite with Erdwin.
 Accompanied by Veronica and Serena, he also returns the Sword of Light to Yggdrasil, who reveals itself to be Yggdragon, an ancient dragon of light who was defeated by Calasmos ages ago, whose body transformed into the tree Yggdrasil and gave life to Erdrea.
 Yggdragon bestows upon the Luminary the title of "Erdrick", the mightiest of all heroes, and keeps the Sword for the day when a new hero will need it to defend Erdrea from evil.

-In the mid-credits, Serenica reunites with Erdwin in the past, while after the credits, a young mother, after reading the Luminary's story in a book, wakes up her child from bed, setting up the beginning of Dragon Quest III.
+In the credits, Serenica reunites with Erdwin in the past.
+Afterwards, a young mother, following reading the Luminary's story in a book, wakes up her child from bed, setting up the beginning of Dragon Quest III.